Marily-Vlontzou/XAI-framework-for-MCI-AD-diagnosis/README.md

-# This is the code containing the experiments presented in the paper "A comprehensive interpretable machine learning framework for Mild Cognitive Impairment and Alzheimer's disease diagnosis"
+## A comprehensive interpretable machine learning framework for Mild Cognitive Impairment and Alzheimer's disease diagnosis

+This is the repository containing the code of the experiments presented in this paper

 ## Open this notebook in Google Colab: